The Sorrow and the Pity: Accolades

 In France, the film won the Grand Prize of the Dinard Festival.

 In the United States, the film was nominated for an Academy Award in 1971 for Best Documentary Feature.
 In the same year, it received a special award by the National Society of Film Critics, "which called it 'a film of extraordinary public interest and distinction'."
 In 1972, it was named Best Foreign Language Film by the U.S. National Board of Review.

 In the UK, it won the 1972 BAFTA award for Best Foreign TV Programme.

 In popular culture

-Woody Allen's film Annie Hall (1977) references The Sorrow and the Pity as a plot device.
-Film critic Donald Liebenson explains: "In one of the film's signature scenes, Alvy Singer (Allen) suggests he and Annie (Diane Keaton) go see the film.
+The film is referenced as a plot device in Woody Allen's 1977 film Annie Hall.
+Film critic Donald Liebenson writes: "In one of the film's signature scenes, Alvy Singer (Allen) suggests he and Annie (Diane Keaton) go see the film.
 'I'm not in the mood to see a four-hour documentary on Nazis,' Annie protests.
 In the film's poignant conclusion, Alvy runs into Annie as she is taking a date to see the film, which Alvy counts as 'a personal triumph'."